WinzarH/LikertMakeR/README.md

 ____

-## Generate a dataframe of rating scales from a correlation matrix and predefined moments
+## Generate a dataframe of rating scales from a correlation matrix and predefined moments {#makeItems}

 ### makeItems()